 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in New York, the Sutton Place neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Wealth makes most things in life easier, and a few things harder.
+In addition, wealth makes most things in life easier, and a few things harder.
 If you are wealthy and enjoy keeping up with the Jones', this neighborhood will interest you.
-In fact, according to NeighborhoodScout's research, the Sutton Place neighborhood is wealthier than 99.4% of the neighborhoods in the United States.
+In fact, according to NeighborhoodScout's research, the Sutton Place neighborhood is wealthier than 99.3% of the neighborhoods in the United States.
 Residents here are truly in a unique situation even when compared to other Americans, based on the sheer amount of wealth concentrated here.
 Even in times of economic downturn, residents of this neighborhood, as a group, suffered less and recovered more quickly.
 This is indeed a stand-out characteristic of this neighborhood.
-As one would expect in a considerably wealthy neighborhood such as this, Sutton Place also has one of the lowest ratings of child poverty in the nation.

-Did you know that the Sutton Place neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Sutton Place neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.2% of this neighborhood's residents have Eastern European ancestry and 6.6% have Russian ancestry.
+In fact, 6.6% of this neighborhood's residents have Russian ancestry and 3.4% have Eastern European ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.